eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/70_deploy-local-nodes.md

 ### 4. Setup The Transaction Wrapper Service

-Setup the transaction wrapper service to wrap ETH write requests into Antelope transactions.
+Setup the transaction wrapper service to wrap ETH write requests into EOS transactions.

 #### Install The Necessary nodejs Tools